-- January May: Continue EM and observer data collection aboard all four vessels. - January June: Continue processing of EM data. - May: Present project progress report at SAC-11. - July September: - Statistical comparisons of EM and observer data. - Define minimum standards for EM data collection with the purpose of obtaining reliable information on Class 1-5 vessel related to set type, FAD deployments, catches, and bycatches. - Determine data that can be reliably collected by EM on Class-6 vessels, as accurately as the observer. - Write project report. - October-November: If results indicate that EM collection aboard Class 1-5 vessels is warranted, develop a sampling design for a pilot study using EM on Class 1-5 vessels.
+- January March: - Continue collecting EM-records and observer data from all four vessels. - Produced and analyzed EM-data for eight fishing trips. - April July: Continue production and processing of EM-data. - October: Report progress at SAC-11, including preliminary results of comparisons of EM and observer data; propose minimum standards for EM in the EPO (SAC-11-11). - July December: - Continue statistical comparisons of EM and observer data. - After presentation and discussion at SAC-11, draft final minimum standards for EM data collection with the purpose of obtaining reliable information on Class 1-5 vessel related to set type, FAD deployments, catches, and bycatches. - Determine additional data that can be reliably collected by EM on Class-6 vessels, as accurately as the observer. - Write project report. - October-December: If results indicate that EM collection aboard Class 1-5 vessels is warranted, develop a sampling design for a pilot study using EM on Class 1-5 vessels.

 Difficulties in finding Class 1-5 vessels willing to participate delayed the project and led to changes in its scope.
+Similarly, COVID-19 pandemic delayed the review of EM-data for 3 months.

-May 2018:
+May 2019: